 Serotonin is one of the most important neurotransmitters that are manufactured by your body.
 It plays a vital role in keeping your brain and mood functioning properly, and some researchers believe a deficit in this important chemical could lead to depression.5

 Since vitamin B12 boosts neurotransmitter production and neural communication, a shortage in B12 is very likely to lead to a shortage of serotonin.
-So while depression may be caused by a low level of serotonin, a
+So while depression may be caused by a low level of serotonin, a deficiency in vitamin B could be the main culprit since it’s one of the main building blocks of serotonin.6 7

 6. You Take Heartburn Medication

 Prescription medicines are certainly useful when it comes to alleviating symptoms of heartburn, but this relief comes at a cost.
 Heartburn medicines work by reducing levels of acid in your stomach.
 This same stomach acid, however, is needed by vitamin B12 so it can detach itself from its original protein and get absorbed by your body.
-Otherwise, it will just continue on its way down your digestive tract without giving
+Otherwise, it will just continue on its way down your digestive tract without giving your body any of the benefits that it’s supposed to.
+In general, acid-blocking medication gets a bad rap for bringing down your body’s ability to absorb nutrients efficiently, which includes the absorption of vitamin B12.8 This can lead to multiple secondary problems.

 Note: Once again, all the signs mentioned above are common symptoms of multiple health conditions.
 For instance, feeling exhausted constantly could also be a sign that you’re diabetic or have an under-active thyroid, while a tingling, prickly sensation is a common symptom of multiple sclerosis.
 So before jumping to conclusions, do consult with your doctor so he may confirm the cause of your symptoms and also what treatment to go forward with.